gregorybchris/typogenetics/spec.md

 ### Turing completeness

 While I have not found anything definitive about whether Typogenetics is Turing complete, I would not be surprised if it were proven to be Turing incomplete.
 While there is certainly the ability to write to a tape, the lack of a set of states for the machine to be in is a bit worrying.
 Endowing an enzyme with a small finite state machine could be an interesting way to increase its representational power.

+### Parallelism

+Without changing the specification of Typogenetics at all it would be cool to speed up its execution by parallelizing.
+While each rewrite step is fundamentally serial, the processing of strands is an embarrassingly parallel operation.
+Especially if selection of strands and enzymes to interact is completely random, there are guaranteed to be no race conditions.

+## Adding a spatial dimension

+Inspired in part by Axelrod's experiments with agents playing the iterated prisoner's dilemma, you could limit strands to move around a "physical" space.
+Requiring interactions between enzymes and strands to be limited to spatially local interactions might promote more variation in evolved structures.
+More variation might come at the cost of lower complexity at first, but I can imagine some very improbable yet very destructive enzymes dominating if their radius of interaction is effectively infinite.
+Akin to ancient hydrothermal vents, rare pockets of fertile quiet may be necessary for fragile complexity to emerge slowly, undisturbed by its chaotic environment.